-1.4 Summary Description of the Project
+1.3 Summary Description of the Project

 The project is located in the Koh Kong Province of Cambodia.
-Per Section 2.1 of the project description, "The Southern Cardamom REDD+ Project (SCRP) is an initiative designed to promote climate change mitigation and adaptation, maintain biodiversity and create alternative livelihoods under the United Nations scheme of Reducing Emissions from Deforestation and forest Degradation (REDD+)."
+Per Section 2.1 of the project description, "The main objective of the Southern Cardamom REDD+ Project (SCRP) is to contribute to global climate change mitigation adaptation, maintain biodiversity and create alternative livelihoods under the United Nations scheme of Reducing Emissions from Deforestation and forest Degradation (REDD+)."

-In addition, "The 445,339 ha SCRP encompasses parts of Southern Cardamom National Park and Tatai Wildlife Sanctuary and will protect a critical part of the Cardamom Mountains Rainforest Ecoregion - one of the 200 most important locations for biodiversity conservation on the planet....
-The Project will directly support the livelihoods of 21 villages in nine communes around the perimeter of the project area.
+In addition, "the 445,339 ha SCRP encompasses parts of Southern Cardamom National Park, Botum Sakor National Park, and Tatai Wildlife Sanctuary and will protect a critical part of the Cardamom Mountains Rainforest Ecoregion - one of the 200 most important locations for biodiversity conservation on the planet.
+The Project's objective is to directly support the livelihoods of 29 villages in nine communes around the perimeter of the project area.
 These communities represent approximately 2,475 families and 10,550 individuals.
 Wildlife Alliance has been assisting the government in the management of the Cardamom Rainforest Landscape since 2002."

-2 VERIFICATION PROCESS
+2 VALIDATION PROCESS